Lentil Couscous Salad with Goat Cheese

 Rinse your lentils, add to a small pot, and cover with water.

-Meanwhile, cook your couscous, drain, and let cool.
+Meanwhile, cook your couscous, drain it, and let it cool.

-In a large bowl, combine the lentils, couscous, red and yellow bell pepper, green peas, sun-dried tomatoes, goat cheese, and parsley.
+In a large bowl, combine the lentils, couscous, red and yellow bell peppers, green peas, sun-dried tomatoes, goat cheese, and parsley.
 Stir to combine.

-Drizzle the vinaigrette over the salad and mix to combine fully.
+Drizzle the vinaigrette over the salad and mix to combine thoroughly.

 Vinaigrette being poured over lentil couscous salad.